gallantlab/pymoten/README.rst

 References
 ==========

 ..
+[1] Adelson, E. H., & Bergen, J. R. (1985).
+Spatiotemporal energy models for the perception of motion.
+   Journal of the Optical Society of America A, 2(2), 284-299.

+..
+[2] Watson, A. B., & Ahumada, A. J. (1985).
+Model of human visual-motion sensing.
+   Journal of the Optical Society of America A, 2(2), 322–342.

+..
 [1] Nishimoto, S., Vu, A. T., Naselaris, T., Benjamini, Y., Yu, B., & Gallant, J. L. (2011).
 Reconstructing visual experiences from brain activity